ermshiperete/job-dsl-plugin-wiki/Job-DSL-Commands.md

 }
 ```

 Injects environment variables into the build.
 They can be provided as a Map or applied as part of a context.
 The optional Groovy script must return a map Java object.
+Requires the [EnvInject plugin](https://wiki.jenkins-ci.org/display/JENKINS/EnvInject+Plugin).

 ## Job Priority
 ```groovy